 Spinal deformity is an abnormal alignment or curve of the vertebral column.
 All spinal deformities involve problems of the curve or rotation of the spine.
 Generally, the common causes of most childhood spinal deformities are unknown.
 Adult spinal deformities can be caused by age-related wear and tear or complications from past surgeries.
-Spinal Fusion is the most recommended surgery for Scoliosis or Kyphosis treatment in Mumbai.

 The most common spinal deformities are of two types: Scoliosis and Kyphosis.
 Scoliosis is a side-to-side curve deformity, whereas Kyphosis refers to an abnormally rounded upper back.
 Sometimes Kyphosis can occur along with Scoliosis, causing Kyohoscoliosis.